liangt2001/farip-extraction/README.md

 This application is for the use of the Office of Academic Programs, University of Toronto.

-The Data Extraction Tool scrapes off the Final Assessment Report and Implementation Plan documents (FAR/IPs) and outputs the review items in a .xlsx file for analysis purposes.
+The Data Extraction Tool scrapes the Final Assessment Report and Implementation Plan documents (FAR/IPs) and outputs the review items in .xlsx files for analysis purposes.

 ## Usage